-Books like Otis and Alice and classroom activities about family diversity are tools to help those working with young people to promote acceptance of differences.
-Using these tools is not, therefore, a course in sexual education.
+It has nothing to do with sex education.
+The book and the learning activities in this resource guide are tools to help those working with young people to promote acceptance of differences.
+This is not, therefore, a course in sexual education.